getwax/bls-wallet/docs/local_development.md

 ./setup.ts
 ```

 Then choose to target either a local Hardhat node or the Arbitrum Testnet.
-If you choose to run on Arbitrum Testnet skip ahead until tests.
+If you choose to run on Arbitrum Goerli skip ahead until tests.

 ### Chain (RPC Node)